amzn/kotlin-inject-anvil/README.md

 class RealAuthenticator : Authenticator

 // The final kotlin-inject component.
-//  see the section on "Usage > Merging" to understand
-//  how AppComponentMerged is generated and must be used.
-@Component
 @MergeComponent(AppScope::class)
 @SingleIn(AppScope::class)
-interface AppComponent : AppComponentMerged
+interface AppComponent

+// Instantiate the component at runtime. val component = AppComponent::class.create()
 ```
 From the above example code snippet:

-* `AppIdComponent` will be made a super type of `AppComponent` and the
+* `AppIdComponent` will be made a super type of the final component and the
 provider method is known to the object graph, so you can inject and use AppId anywhere.
 * A binding for `RealAuthenticator` will be generated and the type `Authenticator` can safely be injected anywhere.
 * Note that neither `AppIdComponent` nor `RealAuthenticator` need to be referenced anywhere else in your code.